caitobrien/HydroSurvSizePred/README.md

 if not working properly and reinstall.

-This option will run the Shiny App within you RStudio environment but will now download the background files necessary to run.
+This option will run the Shiny App within you RStudio environment but will not download the background files necessary to run.

 **Option 2:** If you are interested in the files that support the development version, please see: